ProjectsA selection of recent and current projects

 Overall aim: a new economic theory that can displace neo-liberal economics at the conceptual and policy levels.

 Stellenbosch Rector-Mayor Forum: this involves a wide range of activities undertaken under the auspices of the Rector-Mayor Forum – a forum that coordinates joint initiatives between Stellenbosch University and Stellenbosch Municipality via several sub-committees.
 I have been most active in the Integrated Planning Committee and the Infrastructure Innovation Committee, that has now been merged into a single sub-committee (as of August 2015).
 Team: Blake Robinson, SI Projects.
 Lead institution: TsamaHub, and from end 2015 CST.
 Outputs: reports – most significant being the draft Spatial Development Framework (SDF).
-Time frame: 2005 – ongoing.
+Time frame: 2005 – 2016.

 Overall aim: application of transdisciplinary case research methodologies and methods to address the challenges facing Stellenbosch, with special reference to infrastructure, land reform and incremental upgrading of informal settlements.

 Holcim Foundation: urban rematerialization.
 This is a series of Round Table discussions that involve a range of academics, development practitioners and architects who share an interest in urban material flows, sustainability and design.
 Although there is no specific project grant with a clear aim, the discussions have been exploratory with a solutions orientation.
 Role: participant.
-Time frame: 2014 – ongoing.
+Time frame: 2014 – 2016.

 Overall aim: to develop a new way of conceptualising sustainable urban systems and how they can be transformed over time.